Cypress: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

-Cypress proanthocyanidins have been tested on various viruses (DNA, RNA, enveloped or naked).
-An in vitro study highlights the effectiveness of these molecules against certain viruses such as chickenpox virus, shingles virus, influenza, and coronavirus.
-The mode of action of proanthocyanidins is twofold: - On one hand, they hinder the adhesion of viruses to their host cell, thus limiting viral replication. - On the other hand, they induce lysis of RNA and DNA viruses (influenza A and coronavirus), allowing a rapid decrease in viral load.
-In vivo, in mice infected with herpes virus and in patients with herpetic lesions, local application of cream containing 5% proanthocyanidins decreases the number of herpetic lesions.
-In vivo studies were conducted in mice.
-The daily administration to animals of a 0.5% cypress proanthocyanidin solution for 7 days before influenza virus inoculation—done via nasal instillation—demonstrates that 7 days after infection, 90% of the mice are alive in the proanthocyanidin-treated group versus only 40% in the untreated control group.
+Cypress proanthocyanidins have been tested on different viruses (DNA, RNA, enveloped or non-enveloped).
+An in vitro study highlights the effectiveness of these molecules against certain viruses such as the chickenpox, shingles, influenza viruses and the coronavirus.
+The mode of action of proanthocyanidins is twofold: - On the one hand, they hinder the adhesion of viruses to their host cell, thereby limiting viral replication. - On the other hand, they induce lysis of RNA and DNA viruses (influenza A and coronaviruses), which allows a rapid decrease in viral load.
+In vivo, in mice infected with the herpes virus and in patients with herpetic lesions, the topical application of a cream containing 5% proanthocyanidins reduces the number of herpetic lesions.
+In vivo studies have been conducted in mice.
+Daily administration to the animals of a 0.5% cypress proanthocyanidin solution for 7 days before inoculation with the influenza virus - which is performed by nasal instillations - shows that 7 days after infection, 90% of the mice are alive in the group treated with proanthocyanidins compared with only 40% in the untreated control group.
 Similarly, proanthocyanidins have a protective effect against coronavirus infection.
-Indeed, after 7 days of treatment, 60% of mice are still alive compared to only 10% in the infected control group and not receiving treatment.
-The antiviral efficacy of cypress depends on its proanthocyanidin content and therefore its extraction method.
+Indeed, after 7 days of treatment, 60% of the mice are still alive versus only 10% in the infected control group that did not receive treatment.
+The antiviral efficacy of cypress depends on its proanthocyanidin content and therefore on its extraction method.

 Usages associés